DinoChiesa/get-gcp-id-token/README.md

 The pre-requisite here is a JDK v11 or later.
 And you need Apache maven v3.9 or later.

 As above, you need a service account key json file.

 Then, build and run the app.
 Follow these steps.
-I tested this on MacOS.
+I tested this on Debian Linux and MacOS.

 1. verify your java version
    ```